TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 https://user-images.githubusercontent.com/13985840/229797752-81009e28-3153-4702-b52f-14602789a87b.mov

-In this example, when running `start` command, Android permissions defined in `app.json` are added to `AndroidManifest.xml` file, and a new key is added into `Info.plist` file based on a custom plugin:
+In this example, Android permissions defined in `app.json` are added to `AndroidManifest.xml` file, and a new key is added into `Info.plist` file based on a custom plugin:

 ```js
 module.exports = function (config, { apiKey }) {